Nechja/drinkbooksource/Food/chili/chili.md

 ## Finishing Touches

 Is your chili done?
 Your spoon stays standing up in the center of it?
 Now what?
 Well, you should probably taste it, see if it might need something… it needs something?
 If you don't know what it is that it still needs, in my experience, it is salt.
+I will deeply miss having someone ask you to taste something because it is missing something, then seeing the look on their face when you ask if they added salt.
+Because you know they forgot.

 ## Serving Suggestions